wurmlab/sequenceserver/apiDoc/api.md

 Example invocations use `curl` and `jq`.

 '$BASE_URL' in the examples is the URL of your SequenceServer instance.
 E.g. http://localhost:4567 if you are running on default localhost URL.

+The accompanying script [blastnAllDbs.sh](./blastNAllDbs.sh) is a working shell script that illustrates usage of the to submit a BLAST job and get results.

 ## Getting  list of databases